 'file': the program reads inbreeding coefficients from an external file.
 You should put the filename after 'file' e.g. 'file inbreeding.txt'.
-The file has at least 2 columns: original_ID and inbreeding value (from 0.0 to 1.0).
-The program skips unnecessary IDs. # 'self x': Calculates inbreeding with selfing x is the column in the pedigree file with the number of selfing generations # 'no-inbreeding': turn inbreeding calculation off in RENUMF90 ≥ v1.157.
+The file has at least 2 columns: original\ID and inbreeding value (from 0.0 to 1.0).
+The program skips unnecessary IDs. # 'no-inbreeding': turn inbreeding calculation off in in RENUMF90 ≥ v1.157.